Reframe Your Life Story: Interactive Narrative Therapist and Innovative Moment Assessment with Large Language Models: Experiments

 \textbf{Component Contribution Analysis:} We conduct a within-subject study with 30 participants (aged 19–42, M = 27.4; 50\% female), following the same ethical procedures (\S\ref{subsubsec:client}).
 Each participant interacts with all \textit{INT} variants on the same personal topic, allowing comparison under controlled conditions.
 Figure~\ref{fig:ablation}(a) shows \textit{INT} produces focused responses (66.1 vs. 113.0 words), longer dialogues (57 vs. 42 turns), and richer user input (38.8 vs. 31.5 words) than directly role-playing with GPT-4o.
 As shown in Figure~\ref{fig:ablation}(b), while all variants focus on Problem Externalization (40\%), \textit{INT} advances further into Re-authoring (20.1\%) and Re-membering (14.9\%), with more frequent deep reflection levels (L3/L4), especially in later stages.
 Table~\ref{tab:dialogue-eval-full} confirms this trend: Emp., Trans., and Recon. scores steadily rise from role-playing agent to \textit{INT} (+0.36, +0.90, +0.88), highlighting the impact of each component on therapeutic effectiveness.

 \textbf{Therapeutic Progression Analysis:}

-Figure~\ref{fig:imcs-case-study} visualizes the trajectory of narrative transformation across dialogue turns in a representative \textit{INT} session, demonstrating a clear three-phase progression: Early Phase (Turns 3–20): Dominated by Level 1 IMs, especially Reflection I, as the client begins to reconsider problem narratives.
-Middle Phase (Turns 21–35): Rise of Level 2 IMs (Action II, Reflection II), signaling a shift toward alternative narratives.
-Late Phase (Turns 36–50): Sustained Level 2 IMs with occasional Protest II, indicating growing empowerment and narrative reconstruction.
+Figure~\ref{fig:imcs-case-study} visualizes the trajectory of narrative transformation across dialogue turns in a representative \textit{INT} session, demonstrating a clear three-phase progression that mirrors established therapeutic change patterns: Early Phase (Turns 3–20): Dominated by Level 1 IMs, especially Reflection I, as the client begins to reconsider problem narratives.
+Middle Phase (Turns 21–35): Rise of Level 2 IMs (Action II, Reflection II) signaling a shift toward alternative narratives and concrete changes.
+Late Phase (Turns 36–50): Sustained Level 2 IMs with occasional Protest II, indicating growing empowerment and narrative reconstruction as clients develop stronger agency and self-advocacy.
 This Level $1\to2$ shift aligns with patterns in successful therapy \citep{montesano2017self}, supporting effectiveness of \textit{INT}.
 Notably, the frequent co-occurrence of Action II and Reflection II in consecutive turns suggests that as clients re-imagine themselves, they simultaneously discover new possibilities for action.